herbertfreeze/QSS/_sources/docs/finalproject_options.md

 * Demographics
 * Intake info

-Here are a few broad questions you could investigate if choosing this option:
+Here are a few broad questions you could investigate if choosing this option:-->

 **Over full SIRS data**:

 * What is the composition of START participants by race, gender, and living situation, and how do these correlate with disadvantage in terms of family background, crisis events, or aggressive behavior?
 * How often do START participants encounter law enforcement or exhibit aggressive or self-harming behaviors, and how have these changed over time?
 * How did trends in START participation (e.g., hospital visits) change with the COVID pandemic compared with the previous, longer time scale (back to 2010)?